 "By these gradual inner changes, I was slowly returning to Islam.
 In fact, I had become more than fifty percent Muslim when in October 1920 during a journey to the Deccan I had occasion to stay with a relative Nazir Yar Jang, a judge, at Orangabad.
-In his English library my eye fell on the English translation and commentary of the Holy Quran by Muhammad Ali of Lahore, the Ahmadi (Qadiani in common parlance).
-Feeling restless, I took it from the cupboard and started to read it.
-As I read through it, praise be to Allah, my faith kept on increasing.
-The necessary result of the Westernised mentality which dominated over my mind at that time was that the very same explanations which, when expressed in Urdu, had no effect on me and seemed uninspiring, in English garb they became effective and life-giving.
-Whether this be self-delusion or not, in my case it was a reality.
+In his English library my eye fell on the English

 When I finished reading this English Quran, on searching my soul I found myself to be a Muslim.
 Now I was able to recite the Kalima unhesitatingly, without deceiving my conscience.
 May Allah grant this Muhammad Ali paradise in every way!
 I am not concerned with the question whether his belief about Mirza [Ghulam Ahmad] sahib was right or wrong.
 Whatever the case, what should I do about my personal experience?
 He was the one who put the last nail in the coffin of my unbelief and apostasy."
+2